-in the Group each now statement, her each and each equivalents at 2020 £m 2019 £m

-Cash and cash equivalents as above 52 138

-Less: bank overdrafts (note 14) (89) (270)

-Net cash and cash equivalents (37) (132)
+2021 £m 2020 £m Cash and cash equivalents as above Less: bank overdrafts (note 14) 20 (2) 52 (89) Less: bank overdrafts (note 14) Net cash and cash equivalents (2) 18

 10. Amounts due on demand from fellow subsidiaries

 Amounts due on demand from fellow subsidiaries comprise unsecured current accounts and cash pooling accounts referred to as In-House Cash ("IHC") accounts between fellow subsidiaries and the BAT Group.
 These are denominated in the following currencies: